 Imaging tests.
 Your child may have a test, such as a chest X-ray, to take detailed images of areas inside the body.
 This is done to see if the leukemia cells have formed a mass in the chest, or to check for signs of infection.

 Bone marrow aspiration and biopsy.
 This is done to take bone marrow from the hipbone so it can be tested in a lab.

 Lumbar puncture.
 This is also called a spinal tap.
-A need is put in your child’s lower back to take out a little of the fluid that surrounds the spinal cord so it can be checked for cancer cells.
+A needle is put in your child’s lower back to take out some of the fluid that surrounds the spinal cord so it can be checked for cancer cells.